 - Close collaboration with public authorities, external partners and volunteers

 In 2016, we joined the German, business-driven integration initiative ‘Wir Zusammen' (‘Us Together’) to steer long-term projects that help refugees find their place in society.
-Since then, 89 refugees have completed an internship at our company, and 22 of them have been hired in temporary or permanent positions in Germany.
-(August 2018) They get insights into our business, retail and logistics endeavors, and receive support for their integration into the European business environment that is key for their future growth.
+Since then, more than 100 refugees have completed an internship at our company, and 24 of them have been hired in temporary or permanent positions in Germany (April 2019).
+They get insights into our business, retail and logistics endeavors, and receive support for their integration into the European business environment that is key for their future growth.
 We also offer tuition for language classes as well as intercultural communication, job application training and sports courses.

 Likewise, many of our existing NGO partnerships have also led us to help create opportunities and ongoing dedicated support for refugees.